rancher/old-vm/docs/networking.md

 # RancherVM Networking

 RancherVM enables VM containers to be managed exactly like regular Docker containers.
-The user performs exactly the same set of actions whether he manages a regaulr Ubuntu container or a VM container running an Unbuntu VM inside.
+The user performs the same set of actions whether he manages a regaulr Ubuntu container or a VM container running an Unbuntu VM inside.